 There are situations in life when we start losing prospective.
 A conflict becomes the most important thing, our career is consuming our every moment, the love of our life is more feeling like a burden than the most valuable thing in our life.
-Challenges feel over-proportnal large compared to the things which really matter - love, health, happiness, shelter and food.
+Challenges feel over-proportional large compared to the things which really matter - love, health, happiness, shelter, and food.

 Losing the balance is not to underestimate.
 It is a silent process sneaking up on us until it consumes every single bit of joy.
 Coming to a realization that the fight with the co-worker, spouse, service provider, or neighbor is consuming us - even unfocusing us from our question to reach our goals and true self.

 The realization that something is out of balance is the greatest first step.
 It is hard to realize that we are on the wrong path before we erode trust.
 Sometimes it needs a complete breakdown to make “click”, sometimes our partner, friend or co-worker can help us to get back to reality.

 “Losing your way on a journey is unfortunate.
 But, losing your reason for the journey is a fate more cruel.” — H. G. Wells